d12frosted/elpa-mirror/gnu/denote-readme.txt

   The description of the link is taken from the target file’s front matter or, if that is not available, from the file name.
 If the region is active, its text is used as the link’s description instead.
-  If the active region has no text, the inserted link used just the identifier, as with the `C-u' prefix mentioned above.
+  If the active region has no text, the inserted link uses just the identifier, as with the `C-u' prefix mentioned above.

   Inserted links are automatically buttonized and remain active for as